intel/llvm/sycl/doc/UsersManual.md

 **`-f[no-]sycl-esimd-force-stateless-mem`** [EXPERIMENTAL]

-    Enforces usage of stateless memory accesses and automatic conversion of "stateful" memory accesses via SYCL accessors to "stateless" accesses within ESIMD (Explicit SIMD) kernels by compiler.
+    Enforces stateless memory access and enables the automatic conversion of "stateful" memory access via SYCL accessors to "stateless" within ESIMD (Explicit SIMD) kernels.

-    This option disables the intrinsics and methods accepting SYCL accessors or "surface-index" and that cannot be automatically converted to their "stateless" equivalents.
+    -fsycl-esimd-force-stateless-mem disables the intrinsics and methods
+    accepting SYCL accessors or "surface-index" which cannot be automatically converted to their "stateless" equivalents.

-    The stateless memory accesses enforcement is disabled by default.
+    The stateless memory access enforcement is disabled by default.

     -fno-sycl-esimd-force-stateless-mem is used to tell compiler not to enforce usage of stateless memory accesses.

-    NOTE: "Stateful" accesses are those that use SYCL accessors or a pair of "surface-index" + 32-bit byte-offset and use specific memory access data port messages to read/write/fetch.
+    NOTE: "Stateful" access is the one that uses SYCL accessor or a pair of "surface-index" + 32-bit byte-offset and uses specific memory access data port messages to read/write/fetch.
-    "Stateless" accesses are those that use memory locations represented with virtual memory addresses such as USM pointers.
+    "Stateless" memory access uses memory location represented with virtual memory address pointer such as USM pointer.

     The "stateless" memory may be beneficial as it does not have the limit of 4Gb per surface.